Bryceham86/Handwritten-Digit-Classifier-Web-App/README.md

 # Handwritten Digit Classifier Web App

-An interactive machine learning app for classifying handwritten digits using multiple classifiers and evaluating their performance.
-Originally this was a class assignment, this project was expanded into a web app using with **Scikit-learn**, **Streamlit**, and **Matplotlib** using the classic `digits` dataset for model training and comparison..
+This is an interactive machine learning app for classifying handwritten digits using multiple classifiers and evaluating their performance.
+Originally, this was a class assignment; this project was expanded into a web app using **Scikit-learn**, **Streamlit**, and **Matplotlib**, using the classic `digits` dataset for model training and comparison.

 ## Project Overview